 High-Tech Toy; the Inspire 2 drone by DJI that flew away and consequently crashed.
 Saint-Jean-Cap-Ferrat, French Riviera, France (in 2017).

-Aerial photography without an aircraft by means of a telescopic mast (from PhotoMast).
+No Drone Zone!
+No problem.
+The telescopic mast (from PhotoMast) will save the day.
 The changing of the guard in front of the Prince's Palace.
 Principality of Monaco (in 2018).

 The magnificent Mamiya 7 (introduced in 1995).